Restricting Data Access to Specific Domains#

 Limitations#

-Please note that while restricting the HTTP referer does provide a layer of security, someone could make a request with your token and spoof the referer header.
+Please note that while restricting the HTTP referer does provide a layer of security, people can make requests with your token and spoof the referer header.